-Schiller & Hamilton has office locations in Rock Hill, Beaufort, Lancaster, and Buffton.
+Schiller & Hamilton has office locations in Rock Hill, Beaufort, Lancaster, and Bluffton.
 To discuss your case with an experienced member of our team, call us or contact us online to schedule a free consultation.

 When Are Punitive Damages Available for a Rock Hill Car Accident?

 Punitive damages are rarely awarded, but they can be more commonly associated with certain kinds of car accident claims.
 Reckless driving offenses can also lead to punitive damages.
 A driver who causes an accident because they were driving the wrong way, traveling much faster than the posted speed limit, or simply operating a known unsafe motor vehicle could also possibly lead to punitive damages.

 Drunk driving accidents can also lead to punitive damages.
 When a person is convicted of operating a motor vehicle under the influence of alcohol or drugs, more commonly known as driving under the influence (DUI), a higher breath or blood alcohol concentration (BAC) can usually lead to a greater presumption of recklessness.
 Other DUI cases involving BACs that are only slightly over the legal limit may be less likely to result in punitive damages.

 Punitive damages may also be available in certain automotive defect cases where a company put profits ahead of safety.

 For a free legal consultation with a Rock Hill Punitive Damages Lawyer call 1-803-366-0333